 Outdated and Unsafe Code

 Open-source CMSs regularly release updates, which often patch security holes.
 If you fail to update your site with the latest version, then it can result in serious security issues.

-Because, open-source systems are used by many, and hackers are always looking for sites using outdated software.
+Open-source systems are used by many people.
+So hackers are always looking for sites using outdated software.

 Another problematic area is plugins and extensions.
 These plugins are often built by third-party developers.
 So, the quality and safety of the code depend on those developers.
-There are many occasions where plugins used vulnerable code and created serious security holes.
+There are many occasions where plugins used vulnerable code and caused serious security issues.
 The only way to prevent this is to use plugins from credible sources only.

 On hosted CMSs that use proprietary software, it is not much of a problem, since their code is closed to the outside world and depends less on third-party extensions.

 For example, you can find tens of thousands of plugins in the WordPress Plugins directory.
 And it is not rare to find outdated or abandoned plugins that are still available to download and use.
 Whereas with Squarespace, a hosted platform, the number of third-party apps is fewer than WordPress, but more strictly maintained.